mudrd8mz/moodle-lang/sr_cr_utf8/README.txt

 * Special thanks to

- - students of Computer Science, Department of Mathematics and Informatics, Novi Sad
+ - students of Computer Science, Dept. of Mathematics and Informatics, Faculty of Science, University of Novi Sad

    Branka Ignjić
    Nikolina Lacković
    Ivan Omorac
    Gordana Rakić

+   for their work on fine-tuning this language pack and translation of help files.

- - Miloš Bajčetić, Teaching Assistant, Institute of Histology and Embriology, School of Medicine, University of Belgrade and his students
+ - Miloš Bajčetić, Institute of Histology and Embriology, School of Medicine, University of Belgrade and his students

    Marija Bokšan
    Jelena Kostić